derekTurner/IT-docs-25/25_Block_REACTROUTER/section_2/library.md

 # Setting up a container

-The docker container for this exercise will be named "RemixLibrary24".
-This will include an application to seed the database and another to perforCRUD functions on it.

-Let's use github desktop to create a new repository on github called "RemixLibrary24".
+Let's use github desktop to create a new repository on github called "Library25".
 This will be the location for the code for the application.

 ![new repository](images/repository.png)